 The strongest nocturnal inversions occur during clear nights (1, 2, 5, and 6 January), while weaker near surface stratification is observed when clouds, either aloft or within the boundary layer, limit radiational cooling at the ground.
 For example, weak nocturnal inversions and greater mixing are observed on the nights of 3 and 4 January during which time a thin layer of altostratus clouds, apparent as strong returned power from the laser ceilometer, are present near the mountain top level (Fig. 7a).
 The ceilometer also indicates the formation of boundary layer stratiform clouds overnight on both 7 and 8 January.
 Following an initial period of surface radiational cooling during the evening, these clouds form near the interface between the capping stable layer and the decaying convective boundary layer.
 In both instances the cloud base lowers through the night with surface fog forming during the predawn hours.
 Similar to the sounding in Fig. 5b, the thermodynamic structure during these periods shows a moist adiabatic surface layer topped by a sharp inversion.

 We hypothesize that cloud top cooling is communicated to the sub-cloud layer by convective overturning.
 Given sufficient time, this cooling leads to progressive saturation of the layer and the eventual formation of fog.
 The elevated IR cooling also helps to generate the sharp inversion at the cloud top.
-The net result is the coupling of a boundary layer cooling process with synoptic-scale warming aloft which gives rise to a potential temperature deficit in excess of -25 K, representing the strongest CAP of the PCAPS field campaign.
+The net result is the coupling of a boundary layer cooling process with synoptic-scale warming aloft which gives rise to a potential temperature deficit in excess of -25 K relative to crest-level conditions, representing the strongest CAP of the PCAPS field campaign.
 Hourly PM2.5 concentrations in excess of 90 μg m-3 were observed during this time (not shown).

 An additional striking feature of the boundary layer evolution during IOP 5 is the vertical and temporal distribution of aerosol, which is indicated by the yellow and green shading in Fig. 7a.
 Taken within the context of the potential temperature structure (contours, Fig. 7a) and the surface energy balance (Fig. 7b), it is apparent that aerosol depth and concentration vary diurnally.
 The maximum aerosol depth tends to occur in the evening (0000 UTC), which lags from the time of maximum heating and convective boundary layer depth, while minimum depth occurs during the night.